Sahiladevi/health_track/docs/project_plan.md

 ## Scope

-This project is all about looking at how everyday habits—like what people eat, how much they exercise, and how well they sleep—along with things like income, education, and healthcare access, affect health problems in adults across the U.S.
+This project is all about looking at how everyday habits—like what people eat, how much they exercise, and how well they sleep along with things like income, education, and healthcare access, affect health problems in adults across the U.S.

 I’m focusing on common issues like obesity, high blood pressure, diabetes, and high cholesterol.